 The term 'service desk' represents the service provider contact that is available when incidents occur.
 The service desk can take many forms and interactions and interfaces are not standardized in current practice.

 While resolution is needed on the order of seconds or minutes, communication and collaboration between the DSO and MNO can take much longer, sometimes hours even days.
 A significant amount of time is needed to describe the incident in terms that enables the MNO to take action.
-The lack of standards in this area means that the DSO has to identify the reporting formats of each MNO separately, which is labor intensive especially for DSOs that operate across national borders and therefore have large numbers of subscriptions with each operator in each country they operate.
+The lack of standards in this area means that the DSO has to identify the reporting formats of each MNO separately, which is labour intensive especially for DSOs that operate across national borders and therefore have large numbers of subscriptions with each operator in each country they operate.

 Use case actors:

-DSO network operations centre engineer: The DSO operations centre engineer analyzes collected information, creates and operates network monitoring tools including alarms, and seeks to identify areas of potential improvement in service delivery.
+DSO network operations centre engineer: The DSO operations centre engineer analyses collected information, creates and operates network monitoring tools including alarms, and seeks to identify areas of potential improvement in service delivery.

-MNO technical service desk engineer: The MNO is represented by this actor, whose role is to capture the incident information, analyze the MNO's management system to find corresponding relevant information and to work with the customer who reports the incident and MNO operational staff to resolve the incident if it is indeed an issue in the mobile network.
+MNO technical service desk engineer: The MNO is represented by this actor, whose role is to capture the incident information, analyse the MNO's management system to find corresponding relevant information and to work with the customer who reports the incident and MNO operational staff to resolve the incident if it is indeed an issue in the mobile network.

 Use case service flow:

 1) The DSO network operational management system indicates a service outage in the DSO network.
-The DSO operations centre engineer analyzes the alarm.
+The DSO operations centre engineer analyses the alarm.

 2) The root cause of the service outage is not clear.
 The DSO network operations centre engineer initiates a service desk procedure with the MNO providing service for the network that has a service outage.